Best friends to lovers: A timeline of IU and Lee Jong-Suk's magical love story

 In 2022, when Elle Korea roped in Lee as their cover star for the February issue, the latter shared in one of their interviews that he listens to “Winter Sleep” by IU on repeat because he loves the lyrics of the song.
 Following this, Lee once again attended another of IU’s concerts — The Golden Hour at the Seoul Olympic Stadium in September 2022.

-In October 2022, IU took UAENA (IU’s fans) by surprise when she attended the wedding of Lee Jong-Suk‘s brother and gave a heartwarming performance on “Meaning Of You.”
+In October 2022, IU took UAENA (IU’s fans) by surprise when she attended the wedding of Lee’s brother and gave a heartwarming performance on “Meaning Of You.”

 Lee dedicated his acceptance speech to IU